NexPlayer/Android-SDK/vast.md

 VAST is a Video Ad Serving Template for structuring ad tags that serve ads to video players.
 Using an XML schema, VAST transfers important metadata about an ad from the ad server to a video player.
 Initially launched in 2008, VAST has since played an important role in the growth of the digital video marketplace.
 Link:http://www.iab.com/guidelines/digital-video-ad-serving-template-vast-4-0/

 The Interactive Media Ads (IMA) SDKs enable publishers to display ads into video, audio, and game content.
-This SDK provides a set of APIs to make video ad requests to any VAST-compliant ad server, inperpret the ad responses, report metrics to the ad servers, support players in handling ad playback, and incorporate key buying signals such as Active View viewability, IDFA/ADID, content targeting, and more.
+This SDK provides a set of APIs to make video ad requests to any VAST-compliant ad server, interpret the ad responses, report metrics to the ad servers, support players in handling ad playback, and incorporate key buying signals such as Active View viewability, IDFA/ADID, content targeting, and more.
 Link: https://developers.google.com/interactive-media-ads/

-NexPlayer SDK provides a module which enables customers to playback content with VAST ads.
+NexPlayer SDK provides a module that enables customers to playback content with VAST ads.
 Although developers can integrate the IMA-SDK with the NexPlayer SDK, we strongly recommend using the pre-integrated SDK.
-Handling IMA-SDK features to playback the VAST templete will be easier and more efficient with the
+Handling IMA-SDK features to playback the VAST template will be easier and more efficient with the
 NexPlayer SDK exclusive features.

 ## VAST Integration Components